A unique college-wide educational project to promote peace and nonviolence by

 But so can awareness, support and change.

 With It Happens Here, Inspire Solutions, in collaboration with Women’s/Gender Studies, seeks to engage the whole Dawson community on an issue that seems too often silenced in a unique, multi-faceted project designed to promote awareness, provide support, and create change.
 We are asking our students and staff to map their voices, tell their stories and offer their solutions to the problem of sexual assault.
 We launched our project on February 9 with a lecture by eminent University of Ottawa law professor, Joanne St. Lewis, who spoke about sexual violence and the law, from both a historical and contemporary perspective.
 This was followed in March by a series of workshops and talks, including one by student leader Anne-Marie Roy on her own personal experiences with rape culture at the University of Ottawa, during Dawson’s first-ever International Women’s Week.
-Join us this September for our first public reading of the testimonials we have received in recent months.
-Let’s work together to end the silence.
+On September 20, we hosted our first public reading event, Survivor Stories, where both survivors and volunteers shared their powerful words in an effort to end the silencing and shaming that surrounds sexual assault.

 Take a look at our archive of stories from survivors of sexual violence and our Manifesto for Change available on the project website: ithappenshere.dawsoncollege.qc.ca

 Our Past Special Projects: